This article has links to products and services we recommend, which we may make a commission from.

 The grapes are harvested by hand, and importantly, Plantaze winery does not produce any bulk wines.

-Beyond wine, Plantaže also produces their own olive oil, peaches and farm raised trout.
+Beyond wine, Plantaže also produces its own olive oil, peaches and farm-raised trout.

 Plantaze Cellars – Former Underground Military Hangar